SeaBa55/template-engine/README.md

 template-engine_v1.5 - Added questions array to app.js; Also added injuirer prompting to view current question configurations.

+template-engine_v1.6 - Fixed bugs with inqirer answers data handling.
+New employee objects are now created based on role and passed to htmlRender.js.

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.